Donald Nash

-Donald Nash (1935–2016) was an American criminal, who in 1982 committed two murders for hire and also killed three bystanders, and later killed a fellow prison inmate.
+Donald Nash (born Donald J. Bowers; December 9, 1935 – June 2, 2016) was an American criminal, who in 1982 committed two murders for hire and also killed three bystanders, and later killed a fellow prison inmate.

 Early life

 Nash lived in Keansburg, New Jersey.
 He was born as Donald J. Bowers, and legally changed his name to Donald Nash in 1978.
 He held several odd jobs, including taxi driver and construction worker.
 Between 1952 and 1982, he was arrested seven times in New York and New Jersey.
 In 1981, he was convicted in New York of using forged documents to obtain a taxi medallion, but failed to appear for sentencing, resulting in a fugitive warrant for his arrest.

 Crimes

 Background

 Irwin Margolies was co-owner (with his wife Madeleine) and CEO of Candor Diamond Corporation, which traded in diamonds.
 In 1981, Candor Diamond went bankrupt, owing $5.7 million to financing house John P. Maguire and Co.
 The US Department of Justice investigated, suspecting fraud by Margolies.
 Margaret Barbera was the comptroller of Candor Diamond, and was involved in Margolies' fraud.
 She made a deal with prosecutors, pleading guilty to one count of fraud, with a recommendation of no prison time, in return for her cooperation against Margolies.
 Prosecutors allegedly told Margolies that Barbera and another woman employed by Candor would testify against him.

 Margolies then hired Nash to eliminate the potential witnesses, paying him $8,000 for each killing.